 Mary Nikola is responsible for implementation of leadership strategies, organizational development interventions and professional development programming for faculty, staff, customers and stakeholder groups for the School of Environmental and Biological Sciences and the New Jersey Agricultural Experiment Station.
 Mary is the Director of the New Jersey Agriculture Leadership Development Program which is a two year leadership development initiative for New Jersey’s farmers and agri-business professionals.
 She is an adjunct faculty member of the Rutgers’ Center for Management Development teaching in Advanced Leadership, Human Resources Management Series, Leadership Development Certificate Series, and the Executive Mini MBA.

-Lily Young is engaged in expanding the international agenda for the School of Environmental and Biological Sciences.
+Mukund Karwe is engaged in expanding the international agenda for the School of Environmental and Biological Sciences.
 This includes increasing the opportunities for undergraduates to spend a semester or summer abroad in programs that fit within their curriculum and enhance their educational goals, highlighting and supporting the many international activities among the faculty that already exist within the school, and cultivating an international community at the school.
-She serves as a resource for students and faculty seeking information on international opportunities.
-She is a faculty member in the Department of Environmental Sciences and specializes in environmental microbiology.
+He serves as a resource for students and faculty seeking information on international opportunities.

 Bruce Crawford is responsible for the general operations of Rutgers Gardens.
 This includes the day-to-day financial and personnel details, maintenance concerns within the Gardens, as well as interaction with faculty and staff of the university.
 He is responsible for the oversight of the long term planning and development of the Rutgers Gardens master plan and works closely with the development office at SEBS and the Rutgers Foundation to help provide the funding for the future development of the Gardens.